Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 2/12/2025

 I did about seven Boson labs today and some flashcards.
 I have to buy the premium version of Anki Asap.

+## 2/13/2025

+I did 5 labs today and the 50 questions of the free Anki version.I am trying to upgrade the Anki.